Being a woman does not automatically make you a mother nor does it mean you automatically want to be one

 And just like I don’t have a single bone in my body that wants to walk into a lab and play scientist or blast off into space or climb Mount Everest, or own a cat and the list could go on forever because there are a lot of things I have no desire to pursue.
 The same goes for women who do not want to have children.
 It is not rocket science and it needs no explantion beyond “not my thing…”

 Becoming a mother is not what defines you or not the only thing, it is definitely NOT what defines you as a woman.
-And so, can we give woman who aren’t keen on motherhood a break?
+And so, can we give women who aren’t keen on motherhood a break?
 And practice being in awe of everything else they do to add to the world?

 Over to you: Are you a woman who has decided you don’t want children?
 What has your experience been like when you tell people this?